Clock changes are part of seaman’s life. The first time I heard about the ship’s time being retarded was, well, a bit confusing.

 1. Avoid confusion

-Setting the ship’s clock to local time avoids confusion between ship’s crew and shore personnel.
+Setting the ship’s clock to local time avoids confusion between the ship’s crew and shore personnel.

-Shore crew know more about the time of tide, the time agent or other visitors come, cargo completion and many others.
+Besides, the shore crews know more about the time of tide, the time agents or other visitors arrive, cargo completion, and many others.
 Having the same time with them helps a lot to avoid miscommunication.

-Another thing I experience was in the shipyard.
+Another thing I experienced was in the shipyard.
 We have to start working when the yard workers come.
-Same is true during lunch, coffee breaks and when the day ends.
+The same is true during lunch, coffee breaks, and what time the day ends.

 2. Long voyages